Degrees and Certifications:

-Dr. Nicely holds a Bachelor’s degree from the College of William & Mary, a Master’s degree from the University of Virginia and a Doctorate from Virginia Tech.
+Dr. Nicely holds a Bachelor’s degree from the College of William & Mary, a Master’s degree from the University of Virginia and a Doctorate in Educational Leadership from Virginia Tech.

-“When I began my teaching career in Roanoke County Public Schools 26 years ago, I would never have dreamed that I would eventually become superintendent.
+“When I began my teaching career in Roanoke County Public Schools in 1993, I would never have dreamed that I would eventually become superintendent.
 Roanoke County is one of the top school systems in Virginia, and I am humbled, honored, and deeply grateful to have the opportunity to lead this school division forward as we seek to make the C-Change Framework the consistent experience of every student, in every school, and every classroom."

 “They say that no one is truly a leader unless people are following.
 My pledge as superintendent is that we will move this division forward; but we will move forward as a team, committed to support the success of each team member as we all work together for the success of each child."

-Dr. Nicely serves on the local boards for Virginia Western Community College and United Way of Roanoke Valley.
-He has served as president of Virginia Middle School Association, vice chairman of the Virginia School Consortium for Learning, and trustee for the international Association for Middle Level Education.
-He is the recipient of the 2019 VASCD Leadership Award, the 2012 Ted Sizer Dissertation Award from NASSP, and 2001 Virginia Excellence in K-12 Teaching Award from the Foreign Language Association of Virginia.
-He and his wife are the proud parents of three children who have attended Roanoke County Public Schools.
+Dr. Nicely serves on the local boards for Virginia Western Community College and United Way of Roanoke Valley, as well as the Cohen Career Center at William & Mary.
+He has taught as adjunct profesor at Virginia Tech, Radford University, and Hollins University.
+He has served as president of Virginia Middle School Association, chairman of the Virginia School Consortium for Learning, and trustee for the international Association for Middle Level Education.
+He is the recipient of the 2019 Virginia ASCD Leadership Award, the 2012 Ted Sizer Dissertation Award from National Association of Secondary School Principals, and 2001 Virginia Excellence in K-12 Teaching Award from the Foreign Language Association of Virginia.
+He and his wife are the proud parents of three children who graduated from Roanoke County Public Schools.